How to Become a Certified Medical Tech in 5 Steps

 Step 3: Find a Medical Tech Job

 According to the U.S. Bureau of Labor Statistics, a majority of medical lab techs worked in hospitals, with the remainder spread among physicians' offices, medical and diagnostic labs, educational institutions and ambulatory healthcare services (www.bls.gov).
-The number of jobs in this field is expected to increase 30% from 2012-2022, which is much faster than average.
+The number of jobs in this field is expected to increase by 11% from 2018-2028, which is much faster than average.

 Step 4: Obtain Certification